-Tesla owners to soon gain ‘Full Self-Driving’ access at the touch of a button, prompting criticism from regulators and safety advocates
+Tesla owners can now request ‘Full Self-Driving’, prompting criticism from regulators and safety advocates

-Owners will have to agree to let Tesla monitor their driving behavior for seven days through a company insurance calculator.
+Owners will have to agree to let Tesla monitor their driving behavior for seven days through the company insurance calculator.
+Tesla issued a detailed guide specifying the criteria under which they would be graded.
 If their driving is deemed to be “good,” Musk said on Twitter, “beta access will be granted.”

 It’s the latest twist in a saga that has regulators, safety advocates and family of Tesla crash victims up in arms because of the potential for chaos as the technology is unleashed on real-world roads.
 Until now, roughly 2,000 beta testers have had access to the technology.

-Friday’s presumed general release would make it available to all who have purchased the now-$10,000 software upgrade, and those who have purchased a subscription from Tesla for about $100 to $200 per month.
+This weekend’s general release would make it available to all who have purchased the now-$10,000 software upgrade, and those who have purchased a subscription from Tesla for about $100 to $200 per month — if they can first pass Tesla’s safety monitoring.

-Still, as recently as July, Musk said the technology was a “debatable” proposition, arguing, that “we need to make Full Self-Driving work in order for it to be a compelling value proposition.”
+As recently as July, Musk said the technology was a “debatable” proposition, arguing, that “we need to make Full Self-Driving work in order for it to be a compelling value proposition.”

 Elon Musk says Tesla drivers can now subscribe to ‘Full Self-Driving.’
 But he isn’t sure they should.